rbardaji/mooda/docs/github_struct.md

 The directories contain the following information:

-* [.vscode](../.vscode): If you use the oceanobs package with the Visual Studio Code editor, maybe this folder could be useful.
-Here, you can find the settings that we use.
 * [docs](../docs): It contains the texts that are displayed on the [documentation site](https://oceanobs.readthedocs.io/).
 * [docs/example_data](../docs/example_data): It contains the data files used in the example documentation.
 * [docs/examples](../docs/examples): It contains the texts of the example documentation.